junxit/us-congress-bills-117/metadata.md

 - 2021-07-01 — The previous question on the motion to recommit was ordered pursuant to clause 2(b) of rule XIX.
 - 2021-07-01 — The previous question was ordered pursuant to the rule.
 - 2021-07-01 — UNFINISHED BUSINESS - The Chair announced that the unfinished business was on adoption of amendments, which had been debated earlier and on which further proceedings had been postponed. (consideration: CR H3585-3588)
+- 2021-07-12 — Received in the Senate.
+Read the first time.
+Placed on Senate Legislative Calendar under Read the First Time.
+- 2021-07-13 — Read the second time.
+Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 100.